prioritizr/aoh/README.md

     ## #   family <chr>, genus <chr>, category <chr>, marine <chr>, terrestial <chr>,
     ## #   freshwater <chr>, geometry <POLYGON [°]>

-Next, we will generate Area of Habitat data for the species.
-We also specify a folder to cache the downloaded datasets so that we won’t need to re-downloaded again during subsequent runs.
+Next, we will prepare all the range data for generating Area of Habitat data.
+This procedure – in addition to repairing any geometry issues in the spatial data – will obtain information on the species’ habitat preferences and elevational limits (via the IUCN Red List of Threatened Species).
+We also specify a folder to cache the downloaded data so that we won’t need to re-download it again during subsequent runs.

 ``` r
 # specify cache directory